CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 the incoming shortwave flux, :math:`\alpha` is the shortwave albedo, and :math:`i_0` is the fraction of absorbed shortwave flux that penetrates into the ice.
 The albedo may be altered by the presence of melt ponds.
-Each of the explicit melt pond parameterizations (CESM, topo and level-ice ponds) should be used in conjunction with the Delta-Eddington shortwave scheme, described below.
+Each of the explicit melt pond parameterizations (topo, level-ice and sealvl ponds) should be used in conjunction with the Delta-Eddington shortwave scheme, described below.

 Shortwave radiation: Delta-Eddington